barguzin/teaching_gis/sql_workshop/spatial_SQL_spatialite.md

 # Running Spatial Queries on SQLite - Spatialite Stack

 This workshop will demonstrate some functionality of spatial querying in modern geodatabases.
+The workshop was inspired by another [Spatialite workshop](https://github.com/ucdavisdatalab/Spatial_SQL/tree/master) created by Michele Tobias & Naomi Kalman.

 ## Prerequisites